richafnu/Viva/Viva/engage/analytics.md

    [![Screenshot of the Viva Engage admin center for managing Analytics.](/Viva/media/engage/admin/manage-analytics-eac.png)](/Viva/media/engage/admin/manage-analytics-eac.png#lightbox)

 3. From the **Analytics settings** page, network admins can select the **Feature access management** link to implement AI-related features, like sentiment analysis and theme extraction in Microsoft 365.
-See the next section for details.
+See [Manage AI Summarization in Microsoft 365](#manage-ai-summarization-in-microsoft-365) for details.

    [![Screenshot of settings to manage Analytics.](/Viva/media/engage/admin/analytics-admin-settings.png)](/Viva/media/engage/admin/analytics-admin-settings.png#lightbox)

+## Community analytics

+All licensed users have access to public community analytics, while only community members can see analytics for their private communities.
+Community admins and corporate communicators can view some advanced metrics, including time saved, people helped, and community optimizer tips.

+Engage network admins can adjust community analytics feature settings by visiting the **Analytics and AI** page in the Engage admin center.

 ## Manage AI Summarization in Microsoft 365

 When the AI Summarization service is enabled, it processes Viva Engage threads in the background to provide a richer data experience for Network analytics.
-AI Summarization data is used for network theme extraction, conversation summarization, and network sentiment analysis.
+Viva Engage uses AI Summarization data for network theme extraction, conversation summarization, and network sentiment analysis.

 Engage admins can manage AI Summarization for their network through Viva Feature access management in the Microsoft 365 admin center.
-Feature access management offers a more flexible approach to deployment by allowing admins to enable or disable this service for specific users and groups in the tenant.
+By allowing admins to enable or disable AI Summarization for specific users and groups in the tenant, Feature access management offers a more flexible approach to deployment.
 To learn more, see [Viva Feature access management](/viva/feature-access-management) and [AI Summarization enablement states](/viva/engage/engage-ai-summarization).

 ## Network analytics